Rolf-TES/tes3-data/README.md

 List of all creature IDs, according to Construction Set, from Morrowind, Tribunal and Bloodmoon.
+So that others do not find it overwhelming to search for and write down many names.

 Advertisings: